okeeffed/developer-notes/manual/System-Design/Glossary.md

 In this scheme, we divide our data to store tables related to a specific feature in their own server.
 For example, if we are building Instagram like application - where we need to store data related to users, photos they upload, and people they follow - we can decide to place user profile information on one DB server, friend lists on another, and photos on a third server.
 Vertical partitioning is straightforward to implement and has a low impact on the application.

 The main problem with this approach is that if our application experiences additional growth, then it may be necessary to further partition a feature specific DB across various servers (e.g. it would not be possible for a single server to handle all the metadata queries for 10 billion photos by 140 million users).

+#### Directory Based Partitioning

+A loosely coupled approach to work around issues mentioned in the above schemes is to create a lookup service which knows your current partitioning scheme and abstracts it away from the DB access code.